Falling oil prices deal bigger economic blow to Africa than Ebola

 Although they have vast agricultural potential, the likes of Nigeria and Angola import nearly all their food and consumer goods, which will become more expensive, fuelling inflation and even raising the prospect of social and political unrest.

-Weakening currencies also make imports of machinery more expensive, hampering Africa’s efforts to capitalise on above average growth rates by building industries to employ the millions of young people entering the labour market each year.
+Weakening currencies also make imports of machinery more expensive, hampering Africa’s efforts to capitalize on above average growth rates by building industries to employ the millions of young people entering the labor market each year.

 Even beyond sub-Saharan Africa’s established oil producers, which also include Equatorial Guinea, Chad, Sudan and South Sudan, the effects are being felt as frontier exploration projects contemplate shrinking margins.